meilisearch/meilisearch-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/meilisearch.svg)](https://badge.fury.io/rb/meilisearch)
 [![Licence](https://img.shields.io/badge/licence-MIT-blue.svg)](https://img.shields.io/badge/licence-MIT-blue.svg)

-The ruby client for the MeiliSearch API.
+The ruby client for MeiliSearch API.

 MeiliSearch provides an ultra relevant and instant full-text search.
 Our solution is open-source and you can check out [our repository here](https://github.com/meilisearch/MeiliDB).</br>
 You can also use MeiliSearch as a service by registering on [meilisearch.com](https://www.meilisearch.com/) and use our hosted solution.